MaximilianKlackl/WebPortal/README.md

 # Install dependencies for client
 npm run client-install

+# Run the client & server with concurrently
+npm run dev

 # Run the Express server only
 npm run serve:server

-# Run the Vue client only
+# Run the Svelte client only
 npm run serve:client

-# Server runs on http://localhost:1000 and client on http://localhost:3000
+# Server runs on http://localhost:1000 and client on http://localhost:5000
 ```